A lifelong lover of history, I enjoy writing articles about the past and interesting political topics, especially when the two intersect.

 Finally, in addition to individuals not having to participate in holidays for which their employer gives them a paid day off there is nothing against individuals joining with others to create a new holiday more in tune with their interests.
 Once the group agrees on what to celebrate and when to celebrate it they can go about organizing the annual celebration.

 The goal can be to get Congress to pass legislation to make it a Federal Holiday.
 This is the way the Italians created Columbus Day and labor groups created Labor Day, both of which are now Federal holidays.
 However, it took years of work building support among individuals as well as local groups and state legislatures to support the holiday before there was enough national support for Congress to pass legislation making these two holidays Federal holidays.
+Despite the years of effort that went into creating holidays like Columbus Day, Labor Day and other secular holidays many people are basically oblivious to what the holiday commemorates and look upon such holidays as a day off from work and as a chance to relax and enjoy the day with family and friends.

-Either way, the key is providing an opportunity for people to come together for a few minutes or day to celebrate and enjoy an event together, rather than fermenting anger and division which appears to be the goal of many of those opposing Columbus Day.
+Either way, the key is providing an opportunity for people to come together for a few minutes or a day to celebrate and enjoy an event together, rather than fermenting anger and division which appears to be the goal of many of those opposing Columbus Day.

 © 2019 Chuck Nugent